Ad Network, a piece of technology developed to connect your inventory with the right advertisers at scale.

 What is an Ad Network?

-Ad Network is a piece of technology which bundles the remnant inventories from the pool of publishers and sells it to the highest bidders at scale.
+Ad Network is a piece of technology that bundles the remnant inventories from the pool of publishers and sells it to the highest bidders at scale.

 A well-known example is Google AdSense.
 Google AdSense is the most popular and has over 2 million publishers in its ad network program.
 When you join Google AdSense, your readers will be served with ads targeted contextually from the advertisers utilizing Google Ads (previously known as Google Adwords).